MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ---
 # required metadata

-title: Troubleshooting Azure ATP known issues
+title: Troubleshooting Microsoft Defender for Identity known issues
-description: Describes how you can troubleshoot issues in Azure ATP.
+description: Describes how you can troubleshoot issues in Microsoft Defender for Identity.
 keywords:
 author: shsagir
 ms.author: shsagir